raspberrycoulis/drupal-mailgun/README.md

 This is a basic Drupal module that is designed to utilse Mailgun's API to send emails.

+> :warning: **This is experimental!** Whilst some functionality works, it currently does not change Drupal's default mail backend to use the Mailgun service.

 ## What does it do?

 In short, this uses Mailgun's API to send emails.